-The symptoms depend on the type of graft versus host disease (GVHD) and which parts of your body it affects.
+The symptoms depend on the type of graft versus host disease (GvHD) you have and which parts of your body it affects.

-Acute GVHD generally happens within the first 100 days after bone marrow or stem cell transplant from another person.
-Sometimes it can be hard to tell if the symptoms are caused by GVHD, or are other side effects of your transplant.
+Acute GvHD generally happens within the first 100 days after you have a bone marrow or stem cell transplant from another person.
+Sometimes it can be hard to tell if the symptoms are caused by GvHD, or are other side effects from your transplant.

-Your skin and the whites of your eyes may look yellow if the GVHD carries on.
+Your skin and the whites of your eyes may look yellow if the GvHD carries on.
 This is called jaundice.
 It can also make your skin itchy.
-Your abdomen may become swollen and painful if your liver becomes enlarged.
+Your tummy (abdomen) may become swollen and painful if your liver becomes enlarged.